xitrum-framework/scalive/README.rst

-This tool allows you to connect a Scala REPL console to running JVM process without any special setup.
+This tool allows you to connect a Scala REPL console to a running Oracle (Sun) JVM process without any prior setup at the target process.

 If you want a Clojure REPL console, try `liverepl <https://github.com/djpowell/liverepl>`_.

 Usage
 -----

-To see a list of running JVM processes on the system, and their process ids:
+To see a list of running JVM processes and their process ids:

 ::

   livescala

-To see a list of class loaders of a specific process:
+To see a list of class loaders of a process:

 ::